Gorilla Trekking in Bwindi Vs Gorilla Trekking in Volcanoes National Park

 The cost of the gorilla permits

-The cost of gorilla permits for Bwindi and Volcanoes National Park isn’t the same.
-The gorilla permits for Bwindi National Park are available for booking at USD 800 per person for foreign non-residents, USD 700 for foreign residents, and USD 500 for African guests outside East Africa and citizens in East Africa –Ugandans inclusive pay Uganda shillings 300,000.
-Obtaining your gorilla permit is possible when you deal with a trusted tour operator on the ground.
+The cost of gorilla permits for Bwindi and Volcanoes National Park varies.
+Bwindi permits are available for booking at USD 800 per person for foreign non-residents, USD 700 for foreign residents, and USD 500 for African guests outside East Africa, including citizens in East Africa –Ugandans pay Uganda shillings 300,000.
+In Rwanda, valid gorilla permits cost USD 1500 per person, which may influence your decision when planning your gorilla trekking adventure.

 Altitude